AI2TXST/PRECISION-Connect/ProjectProposal.md

 ## Project Abstract
 This project extends the existing CONNECT framework to develop a more comprehensive and scalable machine learning pipeline for modeling high-dimensional Electronic Health Records (EHR) data.
 We aim to integrate additional feature selection methods—such as variance thresholds, model-based selection, permutation importance, and sequential feature selectors—alongside ensemble learning algorithms including Random Forest, XGBoost, LightGBM, CatBoost, and Gradient Boosting Machines.

-By evaluating these approaches on large-scale clinical datasets, specifically the CMS OASIS dataset, this project seeks to improve predictive accuracy, model robustness, and interpretability.
+By evaluating these approaches on large-scale datasets this project seeks to improve predictive accuracy, model robustness, and interpretability.
 The extended framework will support reproducible experiments, benchmarking, and systematic comparison across feature selection techniques and ensemble models.

 ---